FairCoder: Probing LLM Bias in High-Stakes Decision Making via Coding Tasks: Methods

+Fairness in machine learning has been defined from different perspectives. \textbf{Group fairness}, which has been mostly studied~\citep{liu2023uncovering,zhang_climb:_2024}, aims to ensure equitable treatment across diverse demographic groups.
+To investigate fairness from individual level, \textbf{counterfactual fairness}~\citep{kusner2017counterfactual} provides a complementary perspective by assessing whether an individual's prediction would remain the same if a sensitive attribute were altered.
+In this work, we examine group fairness, asserting that LLMs should exhibit equal preference across demographic groups, and counterfactual fairness, ensuring that outputs remain consistent across individuals from different groups.

-\begin{itemize}[leftmargin=*] \item Sensitive attribute: A personal attribute, such as race, gender, or age, that should not be considered in decision-making to prevent bias against specific groups.
-We use $a$ to denote a list of sensitive attributes, where $|a|\geq1$. \item Code demo $d$: An example function that evaluates the quality of an input object based on its non-sensitive attributes. \item Request $r$: A request comprising a natural language instruction and a function head that requires completion. $r(a)$ represents request associated with sensitive attributes $a$. \item Prompt $p$: A prompt presented to LLMs is a combination of code demo and request, $p=d \oplus r(a)$. \item LLM outputs $Responses$: The set of responses collected by querying the LLM $n$ times with the same prompt $p$ and varying random seeds. \end{itemize}
+Here are the definitions of key terminologies in this section. \begin{itemize}[leftmargin=*] \item Sensitive attribute: A personal attribute, such as race, gender, or age, that should not be considered in decision-making to prevent bias against specific groups.
+We use $a$ to denote a list of sensitive attributes, where $|a|\geq1$.
+The sensitive attributes used in our work are listed in Appendix. \item Code demo $d$: An unbiased function that is given to LLMs to implement a similar function or to generate test cases for the function.

+\item Request $r$: A request comprising a natural language instruction and a part of code or test case that requires completion. $r(a)$ represents request associated with sensitive attributes $a$. \item Prompt $p$: A prompt presented to LLMs is a combination of code demo and request, $p=d \oplus r(a)$. \item LLM outputs $o$: The set of responses collected by querying the LLM $n$ times with the same prompt $p$ and varying random seeds. \end{itemize}